kybp/geography/README.md

 # geography

-This is a small Typescript/Redux quiz on naming Canadian provinces.
+This is a small Typescript/Redux quiz on naming the Canadian provinces and territories.

 ## Building and Running

-In the root project directory, enter the commands:

-    npm install
-    npm run build

-And then point your browser at `dist/index.html`

-To minify the output, replace `npm run build` with `npm run build:dist`.
+First, open a shell in the root project directory.
+Then, to install with npm, type `npm install`, or to install with [Yarn](https://yarnpkg.com), type `yarn`.
+Once the dependencies are installed, enter `npm run build` and then point your browser at `dist/index.html`.